NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 +++

-The **Real Fast Fourier Transform (RFFT)** converts a real-valued signal from the time domain to the frequency domain.
+**Real Fast Fourier Transform (RFFT)** converts a real-valued signal from the time domain to the frequency domain.
 Different libraries in Python, such as NumPy, SciPy, and [pyFFTW](https://pyfftw.readthedocs.io/en/latest/source/pyfftw/builders/builders.html), provide an API for RFFT.
 However, their performance can vary. pyFFTW is a Python wrapper for [FFTW](https://www.fftw.org), which is known for its speed in computing Fourier transforms.
 I couldn't find much documentation on how to get the best performance out of pyFFTW's RFFT.
 So, I decided to explore this topic and share my findings here.
 Let's dive in!

 ## Installation
 [FFTW](https://www.fftw.org) is one of the requirements of pyFFTW and it does not come with pyFFTW.
 You can install it through `conda`.
 I assume you have `conda` installed, and you know how to create and activate a conda environment.
 See [pyFFTw's github page](https://github.com/pyFFTW/pyFFTW) to learn more about pyFFTW installation, including the minimum Python version requirement.